ferangizz/ferangizz/README.md

-- 👋 Hi, I’m @ferangiz
+- 👋 Hi, I’m
-- 👀 I’m interested in vollyball and swimming
+- 👀 I’m interested in
-- 🌱 I’m currently learning coding and testing automotion
+- 🌱 I’m currently
-- 💞️ I’m looking to collaborate on cydeo
+- 💞️ I’m looking to
-- 📫 How to reach me is on discord
+- 📫 How to reach me is

 <!---
 ferangizz/ferangizz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.